AndreChaves95/Master_Microservices/README.md

 ##### AuditAwareImpl
 - This class implements the AuditorAware interface to provide the current user for auditing purposes.
 - It uses the SecurityContextHolder to retrieve the current user from the security context.

+## Documentation

+#### OpenAPI
+- OpenAPI is a specification for documenting RESTful APIs.
+- It provides a standard way to describe the API endpoints, request and response formats, and authentication methods.
+- Added dependency for OpenAPI in the pom.xml file.